 It ranked well on Google for terms like “Tokyo copywriting” “copywriter in Japan” and “copywriting English Japan”.

-But 90% of the inquiries I got were for Japanese copywriting.
+But many of the inquiries I got were for Japanese copywriting.
 I speak and write Japanese.
 I can even call myself a translator.
 But I’m not a Japanese copywriter.

 Not a Japanese copywriter

 All inquiries are good inquiries, of course!

 I could have farmed out the job to an amateur translator and the client may not have known the difference.
 But that’s not ethical.
 And it’s just not cool.

 I would direct these inquiries to a qualified and professional Japanese copywriter if I could.
 But, similar to elsewhere, many people who write call themselves copywriters.
 And they’re not.
 They’re people who write.

 I even tried to partner with Japanese copywriters, but I couldn’t ensure their quality, because Japanese copywriting is quite distinct from English copywriting.